Table Of Contents

 you can make to your 1200.
 KAB SuperFlex uses a super flexible silicone

-Teflon and Nylon insulations used in other brands of tonearm wire.
-We also
+insulations used in other brands of tonearm wire and offers more freedom of

 Getting into the thick of